soundch3z/homeassistant-aseag_next_bus/README.md

 Custom [Home Assistant](https://www.home-assistant.io) component to retrieve next bus information from the ASEAG

-### Updating to version v0.8.0 has a breaking change: only stop_ids from the [OpenData portal](http://opendata.avv.de/) are supported now.
+-stop_ids from the [OpenData portal](http://opendata.avv.de/) are supported now.
+-compatible with HACS

 ## Configuration example:
 ~~~